 While dietary fats have been maligned since the 1960s, only trans fats are truly bad and should be avoided at all times, and saturated fats should be limited to moderate amounts.
 Trans fats increase the harmful LDL cholesterol and reduce the beneficial, or good HDL cholesterol.
 These fats also promote inflammation in the body and damage arteries, causing heart disease.
 The consumption of trans fats is associated with an increased risk of heart disease, diabetes, weight gain, gall stones and dementia.
 Saturated fats increase harmful LDL cholesterol, but they were also found to increase good cholesterol levels.
 This is why a moderate amount of saturated fats (or under 8% of total daily calories) can be from saturated fats.
 Higher amounts of saturated fats in the diet was found to correlate with heart disease.

 Mono and polyunsaturated fats from nuts and seeds, whole grains and fish are very good for heart health and form an important part of a healthy diet.
 Getting most of your fats from unsaturated fats (especially omega-3 fats) instead of trans and saturated fats improves cholesterol levels, improves insulin sensitivity, heart health.
 Omega-3 fats also help reduce inflammation in the body and support memory and brain health.
 In particular, the omega-3 and omega-6 fats are called essential fatty acids because they are required by the body but aren’t produced by it (therefore must be obtained from the diet).
 The most widely studied omega-3 fats are EPA and DHA which are provided by oily fish.
 Plant-based omega-3s are provided by nuts and seeds such as flax seeds.
+The most ideal fats are from plant sources, because they aren’t contaminated as are fish.

 Diets including up to 40% calories from fat are healthy provided they contain mainly unsaturated fats, with only up to 8% saturated fats and little to no trans fats.